Recipients of BRUNAT Scholarships at a reception in Bruges in Summer 2017.

 Andrew Wright, a lawyer and graduate of Oxford University, had already studied at the European University Institute in Florence before attending the College of Europe.
 His year at the College gave him a deep and wide understanding of EU law- practical as well as theoretical – which will serve him well whichever direction he chooses to go in in the future.
 Now he looks forward to spending some time in London, where he has taken up the post of judicial assistant post to Sir Brian Leveson, President of the Queen’s Bench Division in the Court of Appeal, having been selected for his EU expertise.

 Adam Bruton was in the European Legal Studies programme and has had internships with the European Commission and the UK Permanent Representation in Brussels.
 At the University of East Anglia he learned to appreciate the important influence of EU law over domestic law, and he says that his “huge commitment to the principles of the EU” came about during his Erasmus year in France that exposed him to the cultural context in which those principles are applied.
-He is now with an international law firm in Brussels that specialises in immigration.
+After a job with an international law firm in Brussels he is now Support Officer to the Foreign Policy and Development Team in the UK Permanent Representation to the EU Institutions in Brussels.

 Simon Budden was in the European Political and Administrative Studies programme.
 His first degree was in Modern Languages and European Studies from the University of Bath which, together with time in Madrid and Brussels, sparked his interest in the EU.
 He was one of two British students featured in a BBC report on the College of Europe in 2013.
 After graduating from Bruges, he won a traineeship with the European Parliament in DG Communication, where he has continued to work on communicating with the public about the European Parliament.
 His interests lie in political communication and better explaining the EU.